Earn your MSN-FNP with Herzing and become possible

 The difference between FNP and NP is that Family Nurse Practitioners (FNP) specialize in family medicine, and Nurse Practitioners (NP) generally adopt a medical specialty under a smaller umbrella.
 FNPs may work in pediatrics or geriatrics, while an adult gerontology nurse practitioner (AGNP) only works with adult/older patients; a pediatric nurse practitioner (PNP) only works with children and young adults.

 Becoming an FNP makes you more qualified for more kinds of family care, making you a valuable resource to all sorts of different medical institutions.
-Learn more about what a nurse practitioner is, what they do, where they work and how they most often specialize.
+Learn more about what a family nurse practitioner is, what they do, where they work and how they most often specialize.

 How much can I make as a family nurse practitioner?